Why is condensation a problem for multi-wall polycarbonate sheets?

 Is it better to use breather tapes on both ends of the panel?

 This is a common misconception.
-The standard recommended practice when fitting a typical sloping roof using multi-wall panels is to close the upper end with our G3600 tape and then tape the lower end with the AD3400 or AD4500 breather tapes.
+The standard recommended practice when fitting a typical sloping roof using multi-wall panels is to close the upper end with our G3600 tape and then tape the lower end with the AD3400 or AD4500 vent tapes.
 Venting both ends is sometimes done but one of the main drawbacks is it that it affects the insulation properties of the multi wall sheet.
 However it is necessary with barrel vaulted roofs to use venting tapes at both ends.

 Why not just seal the sheet ends to keep condensation out?